MohamedAymanHosny/Calculator/README.md

         <input type="text" name="display">
     </div>
     ```
-    This input field is used to display the current value or result of the calculations.
+    This input field displays the current value or result of the calculations.

 - **Calculator Buttons**:
     ```html
     <input type="button" value="1" onclick="appendChar('1')">
     ```
-    Each button calls the `appendChar` function with its value when clicked, allowing the user to input numbers and operations.
+    Each button calls the `appendChar` function with its value when clicked, allowing users to input numbers and operations.

 ### CSS (`style.css`)